State College, Pennsylvania

-State College is a home rule municipality in Centre County in the Commonwealth of Pennsylvania.
-It is a college town, dominated economically, culturally, and demographically by the presence of the University Park campus of Penn State University.
+State College is a borough and home rule municipality in Centre County, Pennsylvania, United States.
+It is a college town, home to the University Park campus of The Pennsylvania State University.

 State College is the largest designated borough in Pennsylvania.
 It is the principal borough of the six municipalities that make up the State College area, the largest settlement in Centre County and one of the principal cities of the greater State College-DuBois Combined Statistical Area with a combined population of 236,577 as of the 2010 U.S. census.
-In the 2010 census, the borough population was 42,034 with approximately 105,000 living in the borough and the surrounding townships, often referred to locally as the Centre Region.
-Many of these Centre Region communities also carry a "State College, PA" address although they are not part of the borough.
-Happy Valley and Lion Country are also used to identify the State College area, including both the borough and townships of College, Harris, Patton, and Ferguson.
+In the 2010 census, the borough population was 42,034.